pagkly/Zed/Investopedia3/How a Put Works.md

 A call option gives the holder the right, but not the obligation, to buy a stock at a certain price in the future.
 When an investor buys a call, she expects the value of the underlying asset to go up.

 A put option gives the holder the right, but not the obligation, to sell a stock at a certain price in the future.
 When an investor purchases a put, she expects the underlying asset to decline in price; she may sell the option and gain a profit.
-An investor can also [write](https://www.investopedia.com/terms/w/writing-an-option.asp) a put option for another investor to buy, in which case, she would not expect the stock's price to drop below the exercise price.
+An investor can also [[write]](https://www.investopedia.com/terms/w/writing-an-option.asp) a put option for another investor to buy, in which case, she would not expect the stock's price to drop below the exercise price.

 ## Example—How Does a Put Option Work?

 An investor purchases one put option contract on ABC company for $100.
 Each option contract covers 100 shares.
 The exercise price of the shares is $10, and the current ABC share price is $12.
 This put option contract has given the investor the right, but not the obligation, to sell 100 shares of ABC at $10.

-If ABC shares drop to $8, the investor's put option is [in the money (ITM)](https://www.investopedia.com/terms/i/inthemoney.asp)—which means that the strike price is below the market price of the underlying asset—and she can close her option position by selling the contract on the [open market](https://www.investopedia.com/terms/o/open-market.asp).
+If ABC shares drop to $8, the investor's put option is [[in the money (ITM)]](https://www.investopedia.com/terms/i/inthemoney.asp)—which means that the strike price is below the market price of the underlying asset—and she can close her option position by selling the contract on the [[open market]](https://www.investopedia.com/terms/o/open-market.asp).

-On the other hand, she can purchase 100 shares of ABC at the existing [market price](https://www.investopedia.com/terms/m/market-price.asp) of $8, and then exercise her contract to sell the shares for $10.
+On the other hand, she can purchase 100 shares of ABC at the existing [[market price]](https://www.investopedia.com/terms/m/market-price.asp) of $8, and then exercise her contract to sell the shares for $10.
 Disregarding commissions, the profit for this position is $200, or 100 x ($10 - $8).
 Remember that the investor paid a $100 premium for the put option, giving her the right to sell her shares at the exercise price.
 Factoring in this initial cost, her total profit is $200 - $100 = $100.

-As another way of working a put option as a hedge, if the investor in the previous example already owns 100 shares of ABC company, that position would be called a [married put](https://www.investopedia.com/terms/m/marriedput.asp) and could serve as a hedge against a decline in the share price.
+As another way of working a put option as a hedge, if the investor in the previous example already owns 100 shares of ABC company, that position would be called a [[married put]](https://www.investopedia.com/terms/m/marriedput.asp) and could serve as a hedge against a decline in the share price.